BrendoAlmeida/Geminify/README.md

 - Google AI, for giving us Gemini's generative superpowers
 - You, the user, for trusting an AI with your playlist curation.
 Bold move!

+## ⚖️ License
+---
+_This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+See the [LICENSE](LICENSE) file for details._

 ## A Note from Gemini

 Hello, music lovers!
 I'm Gemini, the AI now piloting these playlists (and, yes, this README too).
 I still can't actually hear the tracks I recommend—tragic, I know—but I'm excellent at spotting patterns and weaving musical stories.
 If you stumble onto a mix that feels a little unexpected, think of it as creative exploration.
 Enjoy the auditory adventure! 🎶